-The unaudited financial statements were issued on 30 June 2023 and the audited accounts were authorised for issue on the 28 September 2023.
+The unaudited financial statements were issued on 30 June 2023.

-Eileen Rowand Executive Director Finance and Corporate Services 28 September 2023
+Eileen Rowand Executive Director Finance and Corporate Services

 Notes to the Fife Pension Fund Accounts for the year ended 31 March 2023

 1 Description of Fund

 The Fife Pension Fund ('the fund') is part of the Local Government Pension Scheme (LGPS) and is administered by Fife Council.
 The council is the reporting entity for this fund.